 The Redis PHP module must be version 2.2.6+.
-If you are running a Linux distribution that does not package the supported versions of this module, or does not package Redis at all, see Additional Redis Installation Help.
+If you are running a Linux distribution that does not package the supported versions of this module, or does not package Redis at all, see Additional Redis installation help.

-On Debian/Ubuntu/Mint install redis-server and php5-redis or php7.0-redis.
+On Debian/Ubuntu/Mint install redis-server and php-redis.
 The installer will automatically launch redis-server and configure it to launch at startup.